 (Facebook)

 Facebook rarely stops expanding in other areas, like land, buildings, and equipment.
-It’s very likely that these expenditures will further increase for 2021.
+It’s very likely that these expenditures will further increase.

 (Facebook)